alexnjh/apan50-kube-demo/README.md

 ![image1](https://github.com/alexnjh/apan50-kube-demo/blob/master/images/image1.jpg "Book information webpage")

-  3. Enter a example book information and submit the form if configured correctly the front-page should be updated with the new book information entered.
+  3. Enter a information regarding a book and submit the form and if configured correctly the front-page should be updated with the new book's information.

 <br>
 <br>